 His interest in conducting began with the student conducting programme of the London Schools' Symphony Orchestra, under Peter Ash, before going on to study with Roland Melia.
-Whilst at King's, he conducted extensively with King’s College Music Society: notable performances include Strauss's Eine Alpensinfonie, and Elgar's First Symphony.
-He also won the Cambridge University Symphony Orchestra conducting competition, and was appointed their Senior Conductor.
-In addition to these ensembles, Joshua directs Mad Song, an ensemble dedicated to 20th & 21st century music, and regularly teaches on the prestigious Pro Corda courses.
-He has worked with orchestras around the country, including as guest conductor for the Hereford Symphony Orchestra, and with the Oxford Philharmonic Orchestra, Orion Orchestra and Leicester Symphony Orchestra.
+Joshua directs Mad Song, an ensemble dedicated to 20th & 21st century music, and regularly teaches on the prestigious Pro Corda courses.
+He has worked with ensembles around the country, including as guest conductor for the City University Pierrot Players, the Hereford Symphony Orchestra, and with the Oxford Philharmonic Orchestra, Orion Orchestra and Leicester Symphony Orchestra.
 He has also received coaching from Toby Purser and James Henshaw, and participated in masterclasses, including with David Robertson, Andrew Gourlay, Michael Seal and Nicholas Cleobury.
+Whilst at King's, he won the Cambridge University Symphony Orchestra conducting competition, and was appointed their Senior Conductor.
+He also conducted extensively with King’s College Music Society: notable performances included Strauss's Eine Alpensinfonie, and Elgar's First Symphony.